-The Society’s Blaxter Award is named after Sir Kenneth Blaxter FRS PRSE who directed the Rowett Research Institute from 1965 – 1982, was a leading figure in energy metabolism and animal nutrition in the second half of the last century, and was a former President of the Society between 1974 and 1977.
+The Nutrition Society’s Blaxter Award is named after Sir Kenneth Blaxter FRS PRSE, who was a leading figure in the field of energy metabolism and animal nutrition during the second half of the last Century.
+He was President of the Society from 1974 - 1977 and Director of the Rowett Research Institute, Aberdeen, Scotland, from 1965 - 1982.

 The award will be awarded to scientists within the area of Whole Body Metabolism and Animal Nutrition.